AdobeDocs/workfront-learn.zh-Hant/help/custom-data/calculated-expressions/things-to-know-about-expressions.md

 Most of the examples and exercises in this course have been relatively simple to provide a base understanding of the expressions most commonly used and how to build those expressions in a custom calculated field.

-Now you’re ready to start building your own calculated custom fields.-->
+Now you're ready to start building your own calculated custom fields.-->